cea-hpc/modules/doc/source/module.rst

  sub-shells.
 Setting shell startup file means defining the :envvar:`ENV` and :envvar:`BASH_ENV` environment variable to the Modules bourne shell initialization script.
 If set to ``0``, shell startup file is not defined.

+ This environment variable value supersedes the default value set in the :mconfig:`set_shell_startup` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

  .. only:: html